igorlogius/open-separated-bookmarks/README.md

 <b>Usage </b>

-Rick click on a bookmark in between 2 separators.
+Right click on a bookmark in between 2 separators.
-In the "Open Bookmark between Separators" context entry, select the way the bookmarks should be opened (in new tabs, in a new windows or in a new private window) Please note, for the open in new proviate window entry to work, the addon needs to first be granted the "Run in private Window" in the addon settings.
+In the "Open separated Bookmarks" context entry, select the way the bookmarks should be opened (new tabs, new windows or new private window)
+Please note, for the open in new private window entry to work, the addon needs the "Run in private Window" permission to be gratned by the user.